RobertEiner/ClothingStore/README.md

 * Create, update and delete clothing items.
 * Write and read reviews for clothing items.
 * Add employees of different types, e.g. regular employees, managers and interns.
+* Manage transactions of different items

+The facade design pattern is implemented in this system.